utilmeta/utilmeta-py/docs/en/guide/api-route.md

 We directly access `slug` the parameters and query the corresponding article instance in the initialization function of the CommentAPI, so that we can directly use the article instance in the interface.
 Here you can also see the convenience of using the API class.

 All public parameters need to specify a `utilmeta.core.request` parameter type as the value of the attribute.
-You [解析请求参数](../handle-request) are learning about all request attributes.
+You can learn all request attributes in [Handle request](../handle-request) .
 The commonly used ones are

 *  `request.PathParam`: Define path parameters
 *  `request.QueryParam`: Define query parameters